-There were repeated stimulus packages, and some stimulus was clearly necessary.
-But in large part, the government's policy toward the banks (where there was clearly inadequate equity) was one of forebearance, except in the cases of clearly insolvent institutions.
+There were repeated stimulus packages, and some stimulus was clearly necessary.36 But in large part, the government's policy toward the banks (where there was clearly inadequate equity) was one of forebearance, except in the cases of clearly insolvent institutions.
 Until 1997, this period was characterized primarily by stagnation and relative monetary ease, although 1996 saw growth of over 5 percent following a large fiscal stimulus package in 1994.
-But despite several (relatively small) programs to help the banks, nonperforming loans on the banks' books continued to increase.
+But despite several (relatively small) programs to help the banks, nonperforming loans on the banks' books continued to increase.37

-After November 1997, Japan entered into a crisis phase for the following 16 months.
+After November 1997, Japan entered into a crisis phase for the following sixteen months.
 Credit became tight.
-Recapitalization of the banks, with \(\frac{4}{8}\).7 trillion (about 1 percent of total bank assets at the time), was undertaken in 1998, but that seems to have been far below the amounts needed for adequate recapitalization.
+Recapitalization of the banks, with 8.7 trillion yen (about I percent of total bank assets at the time), was undertaken in 1998, but that seems to have been far below the amounts needed for adequate recapitalization.
 The banks were again recapitalized in March 1999 and credit flows resumed, but many of those flows were directed toward enterprises that were themselves in difficulty, often at the direction of the government.